+++All change at YBF+++

 How can an event thought of as a rock festival be even remotely anti-establishment when pushing for bigger government and an array of lifestyle rules?
 The festival is affiliated with an organisation that calls for more state, more establishment in spite of the plight that overbearing governments continue to inflict on the poorest people on the planet.

 Overt anti-liberal ideas are everywhere at Glastonbury.
 A few years ago children were innocently ambling around wearing "Fair trade not free trade" t-shirts, seemingly turned into walking adverts OPPOSING the means by which 400 million people escaped poverty in China.
 Yet apparently this is not as good a means of beating poverty as quasi-hippyish middle class kids buying Fairtrade coffee.
-Fairtrade products are promoted heavily at Glastonbury, and in fact on the festival’s information page it clearly states that:
+Fairtrade products are

 “All tea, coffee and sugar sold by traders must be fair-trade.”